godotengine/godot-docs/tutorials/2d/physics_introduction.rst

 .. image:: /img/spritewithcollision.png

-The CollisionPolygon2D will decompose the user-defined polygon into conves shapes convex shapes (shapes can only be convex, remember?) before adding them to the CollisionObject2D.
+The CollisionPolygon2D will decompose the user-defined polygon into convex shapes (shapes can only be convex, remember?) before adding them to the CollisionObject2D.
 The following image shows such a decomposition:

 .. image:: /img/decomposed.png